-It would have been not only irresponsible, but also impossible to write for a website about Austria without reporting about the countries pastries.
-We have therefore taken it upon us to thoroughly investigate Austria cafés and confectioneries, to test their pastries.
+It would have been irresponsible and impossible to write for a website about Austria without reporting about the country’s pastries.
+We have therefore taken it upon ourselves to thoroughly investigate Austria cafés and confectioneries, to test their pastries.

 I have always had a sweet tooth and a love for pastry.
 Austria is nothing short of a paradise for a pastry gourmand.
-Coffee and pastry time is an important part of Austrian culture and they take it quite seriously.
-Thus, you will find somewhere to enjoy a good cup of coffee and a piece of cake even in the tiniest villages.
-The variety of pastries and coffees is simply amazing, and generally of very good quality.
+Coffee and pastry time is essential to Austrian culture, and they take it quite seriously.
+Thus, you will find somewhere to enjoy a good cup of coffee and a piece of cake, even in the tiniest villages.
+The variety of pastries and coffees is impressive and generally of excellent quality.

 Innovative pastry chefs

-Being a pastry chef in Austria means that the competition is stiff and you have to work hard to be on the top of your game.
-Not just by offering a great variety, but also by regularly inventing new cakes.
-This comes on top of making perfect classic pastry.
-This makes Austria to a cake paradise.
-Moreover, I like the Austrian style of serving good sizeable eatable pieces, rather than tiny overly complicated structures that one often finds in other countries.
+Being a pastry chef in Austria means the competition is stiff, and you must work hard to be at the top of your game, not just by offering a great variety but also by regularly inventing new cakes.
+Naturally, this comes on top of making the perfect classic pastry.
+This makes Austria a cake paradise.
+Moreover, I like the Austrian style of serving good sizeable eatable pieces rather than tiny, overly complicated structures that one often finds in other countries.

-It’s hard choosing from all the delicious pastries and cakes on offer in the confectionaries (Konditorei in German).
+Choosing from all the delicious pastries and cakes in the confectionaries (Konditorei in German) is hard.
 However, trust your instinct and go for what pleases your eye.
-The products on offer are always presented in glass showcase counters, making it easy to have a good look first.
-Even though you have order from a waiter in most cafés, you can still study the selection at you leisure before you order.
+The products are always presented on glass showcase counters, making it easy to have a good look first.
+Even though you have ordered from a waiter in most cafés, you can still study the selection at your leisure before you order.
 Nonetheless, let me explain a few of the most important terms used in Austria.